django-terran/django-terran-data/README.md

 - Currencies;
 - Countries;
-- Administrative Divisions of Countries;
+- Administrative divisions of countries;
 - Settlements;
 - and relationships between them all.